 (II) A control system designed and operated to reduce NMOC by ninety-eight (98) weight-percent, or, when an enclosed combustion device is used for control, to either reduce NMOC by ninety-eight (98) weight-percent, or reduce the outlet NMOC concentration to less than twenty (20) parts per million by volume, dry basis as hexane at three percent (3%) oxygen.
-The reduction efficiency or parts per million by volume shall be established by an initial performance test; or
+The reduction efficiency or parts per million by volume shall be established by an initial performance test, to be completed no later than one hundred eighty (180) days after the initial startup of the approved control system; or

+(III) A system that routes the collected gas to a treatment system that processes the collected gas for subsequent sale or use; and

+D. The collection and control system may be capped or removed provided the following conditions are met:

+(I) The landfill shall be no longer accepting solid waste and be permanently closed.
+A closure report shall be submitted to the director;

+(II) The collection and control system has been in operation a minimum of fifteen (15) years; and

+(III) The calculated NMOC gas produced by the landfill is less than twentyfive (25) megagrams per year on three (3) successive test dates.
+The test dates shall be no less than ninety (90) days apart and no more than one hundred eighty (180) days apart; and

+E. The planning, awarding of contracts, and installation of MSW landfill air emission collection and control equipment capable of meeting the emission standards in subsection (3)(B) of this rule shall be accomplished within thirty (30) months after the date the initial NMOC emission rate report shows NMOC emissions equal or exceed twenty-five (25) megagrams per year.

-- (III) Route the collected gas to a treatment system that processes the collected gas for subsequent sale or use; and - D. The collection and control system may be capped or removed provided the following conditions are met: - (I) The landfill shall be no longer accepting solid waste and be permanently closed.
-A closure report shall be submitted to the director; - (II) The collection and control system has been in operation a minimum of fifteen (15) years; and - (III) The calculated NMOC gas produced by the landfill is less than twenty-five (25) megagrams per year on three (3) successive test dates.
-The test dates shall be no less than ninety (90) days apart and no more than one hundred eighty (180) days apart. - (4) Test Methods. - (A) The owner or operator of a MSW land-fill shall calculate the NMOC emission rate using either the equation provided in paragraph (4)(A)1. or the equation provided in paragraph (4)(A)2.
-The values to be used in both equations are 0.05 per year for k, 170 cubic meters per megagram for $\rm L{o}$ , and 4,000 parts per million by volume as hexane for the $\rm C{NMOC}$ unless site-specific values are calculated as described under Tier 1, Tier 2, and Tier 3 of this section. - 1.
-The mass of nondegradable solid waste may be subtracted from the total mass of solid waste in a particular section of the landfill when calculating the value for $\mathbf{M}i$ if documentation is provided.
+(A) The owner or operator of a MSW landfill shall calculate the NMOC emission rate using either the equation provided in paragraph (4)(A)1. of this rule or the equation provided in paragraph (4)(A)2. of this rule.
+Both equations may be used if the actual year-to-year solid waste acceptance rate is known.
+The values to be used in both equations are 0.05 per year for k, 170 cubic meters per megagram for $L_o$ , and 4,000 parts per million by volume as hexane for the $C{\rm NMOC}$ unless site-specific values are calculated as described under Tier 1, Tier 2, and Tier 3 in subsections (4)(B), (4)(C), and (4)(D) of this rule.
+For landfills located in geographical areas with a thirty (30)-year annual average precipitation of less than twenty-five inches (25"), as measured at the nearest representative official meteorologic site, the k value to be used is 0.02 per year.

+1. The mass of nondegradable solid waste may be subtracted from the total mass of solid waste in a particular section of the landfill when calculating the value for $M_i$ if documentation of the nature and amount of such wastes is maintained.
 The following equation shall be used if the actual year-to-year solid waste acceptance rate is known:

-$$M{NMOC} = \sum{i=0}^{N} 2 k L{o} M{i} (e^{-kt{i}}) (C{NMOC})$$ k = methane generation rate constant, year -1
+$$M{\text{NMOC}} = \sum{\substack{i=1 \\ j=1}}^{n} 2 k L{o} M{i} (e^{-kt{i}}) (C{\text{NMOC}})$$